devleague/js-graph-traversal/README.md

 ## Breadth-first Search Methods
 1. `BFS(start)`: Starting at the node `start` traverse the graph breadth-first and return an array of the path that is traversed as.
 For example, in the graph above, `BFS(A)` should return `A,B,C,D,E,F`.

+## Getting Started
+1. Fork this repository and clone it from your personal GitHub Account
+1. In the Terminal, navigate to the newly created folder for this repository.
+1. Install dependencies by running the command: `npm install`
+1. Run tests by running the command: `npm test`
+1. Your work will be one in the file named: `graphGenerator.js`, `depthFirstSearch.js`, and `breadthFirstSearch.js`.
+1. Pay attention to the tests for hints on what Method names it expects.
+1. Make your tests pass!

 ### Stretch Goals
 1. Write a blog post ELI5 the differences between depth and breadth-first Search.
   1. Write Pseudocode for each implementation